ArchiMate Diagram (Layers, Elements, and Relationships)

 Are you looking for a complete guide to creating ArchiMate diagrams?
 Then, you’ve come to the right place.

-ArchiMate is a powerful visual modeling language that can be used for various purposes, from system architecture to business process design.
+ArchiMate is a powerful visual modeling language used for various purposes, from system architecture to business process design and enterprise architecture.

 This blog post overviews ArchiMate and shows you how to create your first ArchiMate diagram.
-It also discusses some of the most common ArchiMate elements and symbols.
+It also discusses some of the most common ArchiMate elements, relationships, and symbols.
 So let’s get started!

 What is ArchiMate?